SioaSong/My_SpaEg/README.md

 Installation
 ------------

-<font color=#0099ff>This page explains how to do a basic installation of the HBase Indexer on a single machine.</font><br>
+_This page explains how to do a basic installation of the HBase Indexer on a single machine._<br>

-Before you start, make sure that you have the required software installed (they can all be running on single machine).
+Before you start, make sure that you have the required software installed (they can all be running on single machine).<br>
 Get the HBase Indexer

 Check out the code and build the tar.gz distribution.